aprwebdesign/auto-blogitem-schema/README.md

 # auto-blogitem-schema
-Add automatic blogPosting schema json to single blogitems in Wordpress
+Add automatic blogPosting schema json to single blogitems in Wordpress.
+Just activate and test using structured data testing tool.